Gambian pouched rat: Characteristics

 The Gambian pouched rat has very poor eyesight, so it depends on its senses of smell and hearing.
 Its name comes from the large, hamster-like pouches in its cheeks.
+One of its main identifiable traits is a dark ring around the eyes.
 It is not a true rat, but is part of an African branch of muroid rodents.
 It typically weighs between 1.0 and 1.4 kg.
 In its native Africa, the pouched rat lives in colonies of up to 20, usually in forests and thickets, but also commonly in termite mounds.
+In rare cases they are found in urban areas.
 It is omnivorous, feeding on vegetables, insects, crabs, snails, and other items, but apparently prefers palm fruits and palm kernels.

 Its cheek pouches allow it to gather up several kilograms of nuts per night for storage underground.
 It has been known to stuff its pouches so full of date palm nuts so as to be hardly able to squeeze through the entrance of its burrow.
+It is also noted that burrows are closed from the inside when they occupy it.
 The burrow consists of a long passage with side alleys and several chambers, one for sleeping and the others for storage.
 The Gambian pouched rat reaches sexual maturity at 5–7 months of age.
 It has up to four litters every nine months, with up to six offspring in each litter.
 Males are territorial and tend to be aggressive when they encounter one another.